xtracdev/es-atom-pub/README.md

 Next, use pub.go in the es-data-pub cmd directoy to add the events to the feed and feed event tables used by this package.

+Note that when you run the gucumber tests it will wipe out your events.
+You probably don't want to run those against a production event store.

 ## Encryption

 This implementation supports encrypting the content part of the